osamaabukhaber/Herafy/README.md

-# Herafy App 🛠️ – ITI Graduation Project
+# Herafy

-Herafy is a fullstack web platform that connects **craftsmen** with **clients** through service listings, profile management, and real-time messaging.
+Herafy is A fullstack web application that connects craftsmen with clients through service listings, advanced search, and real-time messaging.
+Built with the MEARN stack, implementing secure authentication, CRUD operations, and role-based access for craftsmen and customers.

 ---